 My name is Nicholas Ng, and I am from Kuala Lumpur.
-I currently work in a digital marketing agency, although in a previous life, I was a practising lawyer.
-I have also been a freelance writer for 10 years now, mainly as a restaurant critic and an opinion columnist.
+I currently run a food and beverage marketing consultancy, although in a previous life, I was a practising lawyer.
+I have also been a freelance writer for over 15 years as a restaurant critic, bar reviewer, travel writer and an opinion columnist.

 I used to live in Sheffield in the United Kingdom and have very much acquired a taste for tea.
 I find myself inseparable from my mobile device at most times, but occasionally take a digital Sabbath.
 I believe that life has much more to offer and that there is a lot of useful information out there which can help us be better versions of ourselves.
 This is where I will share my life views.

 Growing up in a family that has centred around food all my life, I was mentored by my father in the art of food tasting.
 Going to food expositions from a young age has trained me in becoming very picky with food, you need to have standards in life.
-I believe that there is a certain standard to meet, but this should always only be balanced with the quality.
+I believe that there is a certain standard to meet, but this should always be balanced with quality.
 You do not go to a McDonald’s to have a gourmet burger.
 If you set yourself up to fail, you definitely will.

 I have been a restaurant critic for many years now including publications such as The Fashion Globe, based in London; DestinAsian; based in Hong Kong and Indonesia, Marie Claire Malaysia; and KL Lifestyle, amongst others.
 I like to believe I have an eclectic palate and that I am always up for trying new things.

 I have always had travel in my blood since I was young, and have done quite the extensive travelling since then.
 Having a multicultural upbringing and keeping an open mind has caused me to try everything, at least once.
 Being bitten by the wanderlust, new cultures and customs always intrigue me, and one thing I’ve taken away from it is that people are all weirdly the same as they are different.